Mill Village

 ~Shri Mataji Nirmala Devi

-Nova Scotia is known for its safe, friendly, welcoming culture, a culture which also bears the mark of the Mi’kmaq First Nation, made up of descendents of Nova Scotia’s original indigenous inhabitants.
+Nova Scotia is known for its safe, friendly, welcoming culture, a culture which also bears the mark of the Mi’kmaq First Nation, made up of descendants of Nova Scotia’s original indigenous inhabitants.

 Canada

-“I would request some of you to go to Canada because it’s a very beautiful place and we have very beautiful Sahaja Yogis there.”
+“I would request some of you to go to Canada because it’s a very beautiful place and we have very beautiful Sahaja Yogis”

 ~Shri Mataji Nirmala Devi, Guru Puja, 2008

-There is also a great benefit in locating a Sahaj school in an English speaking country (French is also a national language of Canada, but Nova Scotia is primarily an English speaking province).
-It becomes far more practical to realise one of our great desires for the school—to establish rich connections with the local community (read more on the Local Community page).
+There is also a great benefit in locating a Sahaj school in an English-speaking country (French is also a national language of Canada, but Nova Scotia is primarily an English-speaking province).